TrebledJ/trebledj.github.io/tags/programming/pwn.md

 permalink: /tags/pwn/
 ---

-A type of [CTF](/tags/ctf) challenge usually containing a binary with vulnerabilities.
+A type of [CTF](/tags/ctf) challenge which involves a binary with vulnerabilities.